ByVictorrr/RPI-Camera-EC2-Backup/README.md

 Every day at the same time (described in crontab) the rpi zero backs up the data to the ec2 server.

+Every month it deletes the old data on the ec2 server to make more space for the current month.

 ### Steps (Assuming a setup using https://github.com/silvanmelchior/RPi_Cam_Web_Interface)

 cd ~